 Academic and Training background: BA Lone Mountain College (now a part of USF); Certificate of Completion UCSF Medical Center one year CPE/chaplaincy training; Masters of Theology, University of San Francisco.
 Through a program at Lone Mountain, studied for a year at Oxford.

-Wendy has taught several classes at Zen Center and co-led a six-week practice period focusing on the Six Perfections.
+Wendy has taught and continues to teach classes at San Francisco Zen Center and co-led a six-week practice period focusing on the Six Perfections.
+She was one of the teachers for the 2013-2014 Contemplative Caregiver Course and is one of the teachers for the 2014-2015 EPP-Establishing the Path of Practice program.
 She managed the Sewing Room, making meditation cushions, zabutons, and oryoki cloths, and learned how to make priest robes.
 She is also a qualified teacher of ordination sewing.